Yoga for Insomnia, Anxiety and Socializing in Cancer Patients - NFCR

 However, to date, assessments have been positive.

-Another study found that patients’ quality of life (QOL) scores, after participation in a 12-week yoga program, significantly improved.
-There was a statistically significant decrease in their reactions of anxiety and the duration of that anxiety over time.
+Another study found that patients’ quality of life (QOL) scores significantly improved after participation in a 12-week yoga program.
+There was also a statistically significant decrease in their reactions to anxiety and the duration of that anxiety over time.

-Yoga too has been seen to help counter the decline in socialization which often accompanies a cancer diagnosis.
+Yoga, too, has been seen to help counter the decline in socialization that often accompanies a cancer diagnosis.
 According to a 2007 study in the Journal of Clinical Oncology, this social aspect of yoga is predominantly beneficial for the unmarried.
-To have the support of a yoga community—to walk into class and see teachers and peers that you recognize, and to receive encouragement from them, promotes overall QOL and even cancer survival.
+Having the support of a yoga community—to walk into class and see teachers and peers that you recognize and to receive encouragement from them—promotes overall QOL and even cancer survival.
 The assessment: Yoga promotes a spiritual human connection that many patients yearn for.

-A growing body of randomized controlled research on yoga too suggests that it may exert physical and psychological benefits in both healthy and chronically ill individuals.
-A systematic review of studies comparing yoga with other forms of exercise concluded that both healthy people and persons with chronic diseases (including cancer) find yoga to be as effective or better than other forms of exercise when it comes to improving muscle strength, toning and flexibility.
+A growing body of randomized controlled research on yoga also suggests that it may exert physical and psychological benefits in both healthy and chronically ill individuals.
+A systematic review of studies comparing yoga with other forms of exercise concluded that both healthy people and persons with chronic diseases (including cancer) find yoga to be as effective or better than other forms of exercise for improving muscle strength, toning, and flexibility.

 One group of researchers focused on Tibetan yoga intervention on patients with lymphoma.
 There was some indication that the Tibetan yoga program reduced these persons’ sleep disturbances.
-Patients in the Tibetan yoga group reported significantly better overall sleep quality, as well as faster sleep latency, longer sleep duration and less use of sleep medications as opposed to the study’s control group.
+Patients in the Tibetan yoga group reported significantly better overall sleep quality, faster sleep latency, longer sleep duration, and less use of sleep medications than the study’s control group.

 Much more research—and more sophisticated studies—should be ahead.
 But, to date, the practice of yoga among cancer patients seems to offer benefits, with few, if any, costs.